Easy Original Bisquick Dumplings Recipe

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

-Original Bisquick Dumplings Recipe
+Original Bisquick Dumplings

 Sure enough, Bisquick was developed and marketed as a way for any home cook to be an excellent biscuit maker by simply adding water or milk.

-The Bisquick box has several recipes for using the mix, including pancakes, waffles, and biscuits.
+The Bisquick box has several recipes you can make with the mix, including pancakes, waffles, and biscuits.

 It’s a versatile kitchen helper, for sure.
 That’s why you’re going to love making original Bisquick drop dumplings–you only need 2 ingredients for the dumplings!

-How to Make Bisquick Dumplings
+How to Make Fluffy Bisquick Dumplings

 It’s really easy to make dumplings with Bisquick–all you need is a simple ratio of mix to milk.

 Measure ingredients.
 First, you’ll mix together the Bisquick baking mix and milk in a medium bowl, stirring until a soft dough forms and no dry spots remain.
 Be careful not to over mix!
-Let the dough sit for just a few minutes to allow the leavener to react.

 Cook.
 Last, you’ll let the dumplings simmer for about 10 minutes uncovered, then pop the lid onto the pot and let it simmer for another 10 minutes.

-The ratio is a little different for making dumplings with this mix–you’ll need 1 cup of baking mix and 1/3 cup milk.
+- Bisquick also now has a heart-healthy version of their baking mix, known as Heart Smart Bisquick (formerly Bisquick Light).
+The ratio is different for making dumplings with this mix–you’ll need 1 cup of baking mix and 1/3 cup milk.

 Easy Bisquick Dumplings Recipe